 As there was extra money coming in, he restarted the production of the football shoes and added goalkeeper gloves, shirts, shorts, and footballs to his product range.
 Things were looking really good!
 During the 1990 World Cup in Italy, he was invited by the Brazilian and German teams to contribute to the team’s free kicks training sessions and his invention gained worldwide attention.
 Robert didn’t reach the top as a professional football player but still, he managed to be on the same pitch with stars like Romario, Ronaldo, Matthäus, and German head coach, Franz Beckenbauer.

 The Kuwait Crisis

-The sky is the limit and with the help of different sponsors, he started the production of more than 15.000 football shoes in Taiwan and around 5.000 high-quality shoes in Italy.
+The sky was the limit and with the help of different sponsors, he started the production of more than 15.000 football shoes in Taiwan and 5.000 high-quality shoes in Italy.
 Besides that, new designs of footballs and goalkeeper gloves were produced in Sialkot, Pakistan, and shirts and shorts were ordered in Denmark.